 For these reasons, responsible forest management is an important component in sourcing fiber for paper-based packaging.
-Costco is committed to sourcing the fiber used for its products and packaging from known sources, be legally harvested under certified forest management programs and not contribute to deforestation or degradation.
-A major focus for us is to increase recycled content in packaging, especially with Kirkland Signature products.
+Costco is committed to sourcing the fiber used for its products and packaging to come from known sources, be legally harvested under certified forest management programs and not contribute to deforestation or degradation.
+A major focus for us is to bring more recycled content into packaging, especially with Kirkland Signature products, where we have the most influence.

-Seven Key Commodities
+Five Key Commodities

-We are committed to eliminating deforestation in seven key commodities in our Kirkland Signature supply chains that historically contribute to deforestation: palm oil, wood/pulp/paper, soy, cocoa, coffee, beef and rubber.
+We are committed to eliminating deforestation in five key commodities in our Kirkland Signature supply chains that contribute to deforestation: palm oil, wood/pulp/paper, soy, cocoa and beef.
 You can find details on how we source products in these categories by going to "Commodities & More" on our Merchandising page.